 His mother, Elizabeth Wildman Johnston, was the granddaughter of the author Elizabeth Lichtenstein Johnston.
 Ritchie completed his early education in Annapolis Royal before enrolling in the law office.

 Regarding his relationship status, Ritchie married Amelia Rebecca Almon, daughter of William Bruce Almon, a legislative councilor.
 Furthermore, he spent a happy married life with his wife.

 The politician was some of the most accomplished criminal pleaders that this Province or maybe British America has ever produced.
 He devoted his attention to legal studies despite representing a few clients.

-Furthermore, He requested the government balance all the budgets for studies, health etc.
+Furthermore, He appealed to the government to balance all the budgets for studies, health etc.

 Political Career and a Net worth of The Lawyer, William Ritchie